sandytruant/MatrixMultiplier/README.md

 - Output memory(u_res_mem in testbench_top.v):

 ## PE Usage
-When done is true, then read the next data from SRAM/DFF.
+When done is true, read the next data from SRAM/DFF.
 ```Verilog
 always @(posedge clk) begin
     if (done) begin